BeTomorrow/micro-observables/README.md

 ## Features

 - **💆‍♂️ Easy to learn:** No boilerplate required, write code as you would naturally.
 Just wrap values that you want to expose to your UI into observables.
 Micro-observables only exposes a few methods to create and transform observables
-- **⚛️ React support:** Out-of-the-box React support based on React Hooks
+- **⚛️ React support:** Out-of-the-box React support based on React Hooks and higher-order components
 - **🐥 Lightweight:** The whole source code is made of less than 400 lines of code, resulting in a **6kb** production bundle
 - **🔥 Performant:** Observables are evaluated only when needed.
 Micro-observables also supports [React and React Native batching](#react-batching), minimizing the amount of re-renders
 - **🔮 Debuggable:** Micro-observables does not rely on ES6 proxies, making it easy to identify lines of code that trigger renders.
 Code execution is easy to follow, making debugging straightforward